gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 {{% defaultNote %}}
 Later lessons will focus specifically on algorithms.
 At this stage the term should only be used in passing.
-Once variables, input, selection and repeation are introduced the pupils will have sufficient knowledge to tackle algorithms.
+Once variables, input, selection and repetition are introduced the pupils will have sufficient knowledge to tackle algorithms.
 {{% /defaultNote %}}